Asperger syndrome: Causes

 Hans Asperger described common traits among his patients' family members, especially fathers, and research supports this observation and suggests a genetic contribution to Asperger syndrome.
 Although no specific genetic factor has yet been identified, multiple factors are believed to play a role in the expression of autism, given the variability in symptoms seen in children.
+Hundreds of genes have been linked to AS, and these genes play crucial role in a multitude of biological processes, exerting influence over the maturation and functioning of the brain.
 Evidence for a genetic link is that AS tends to run in families where more family members have limited behavioral symptoms similar to AS (for example, some problems with social interaction, or with language and reading skills).
 Most behavioral genetic research suggests that all autism spectrum disorders have shared genetic mechanisms.
 There may be shared genes in which particular alleles make an individual vulnerable, and varying combinations result in differing severity and symptoms in each person with AS.

 A few ASD cases have been linked to exposure to teratogens (agents that cause birth defects) during the first eight weeks from conception.
 Although this does not exclude the possibility that ASD can be initiated or affected later, it is strong evidence that ASD arises very early in development.
 Many environmental factors have been hypothesized to act after birth, but none has been confirmed by scientific investigation.
+These environmental elements can act as independent and significant risk factors, or they can potentially influence pre-existing genetic factors in people who have a genetic predisposition.